MuhammadSalmanAziz/DSA-in-C-plus-plus/README.md

    - Repeatedly swaps adjacent elements if they are in the wrong order.
 2. **Merge Sort**
    - Divides the array into halves, sorts each half, and merges them.
+### Divide and Conquer:
+- Breaks down problems into smaller sub-problems, solves them, and combines the results.